-I love drawing while people play music, and often share studio spaces with musicians.
-Over the last many years, I’ve done a lot of observational drawing of people and landscapes.
-It was a small leap from going to concerts and drawing pictures of what the musicians look like, to drawing what they sound like.
-Most of the drawings here are from the 2011 Suoni Per Il Popolo festival (www.villavillanola.com/suoni/) in Montreal.
-I went to concerts almost every night for the month of June, and rather than drawing what I saw, it was what I heard.
-These drawings were made with my eyes closed, using both hands at the same time, often holding four utensils (like chopsticks in each hand.)
-I usually made one drawing per song, following the music as carefully as I could: ascent/descent, volume, percussion, rhythm, harmony, dissonance, the mix of instruments, atmosphere, etc. At the end of each night, I took the stack of new drawings to my studio and gave some of them washes of with water and/or ink, causing water soluble and resistant materials to react.
-Besides flooding them, I didn’t add any new lines.
-In my documentation, I have digitally inverted some of the images.
-These drawings are a both a description of, and a response to the sound – somewhere between recording what I hear, and improvising along with the music – playing a silent instrument (silent except for the scratching of pens and pencils.)
+It was a small leap from going to concerts and drawing pictures of what the musicians looked like, to drawing what they sounded like.
+Most of the drawings here are from the Suoni Per Il Popolo festivals in Montreal.
+They were drawn with my eyes closed, using both hands at the same time, often holding four utensils (like chopsticks in each hand.)
+I usually make one drawing per song, following the music as carefully as I can: ascent/descent, volume, percussion, rhythm, harmony, dissonance, the mix of instruments, atmosphere, etc. These drawings are a both a description of, and a response to the sound – somewhere between recording what I hear, and improvising along with the music – playing a silent instrument (silent except for the scratching of pens and pencils.)
 The physically immersive qualities of live music, plus drawing with my eyes closed, allowed me to work from touch as much as from hearing or seeing.
 I could not help thinking the closest parallel may be dance.